Halo 2: Promotion

-Halo 2 was officially announced in September 2002 with a cinematic trailer, scheduled for a Holiday 2003 release.
-The first major look at the game came with the E3 2003 demo in May; Halo 2 was Microsoft's strongest showing at the event, and some journalists believed the game looked too good to be live gameplay and must have been a scripted cutscene.
-After delays, the game was shifted to a first-quarter 2004 release, then to Holiday 2004.
-The final November 9 release date was confirmed at E3 2004, where the game's multiplayer was playable on the show floor.
-Microsoft executive Peter Moore rolled up his sleeve to reveal the date tattooed on his bicep.

 Microsoft intended to market Halo 2 not just as a video game, but as a cultural event.
-Part of its widespread appeal would come from the social nature of the game's multiplayer, but Microsoft also heavily promoted and marketed the game.
-A trailer for the game was shown in movie theaters, making Halo 2 the first video game so advertised.
-Hype for the title was fueled by the press, with Microsoft telling one journalist that their Halo 2 review would be the most consequential of their career.
+Part of its widespread appeal would come from the social nature of the multiplayer, but Microsoft also heavily promoted and marketed it.
+A trailer for was shown in movie theaters, making Halo 2 the first video game so advertised.
+Excitement was fueled by the press, with Microsoft telling one journalist that their Halo 2 review would be the most consequential of their career.
 The marketing heavily focused on Master Chief and the defense of Earth, leaving the reveal of the Arbiter as a playable character a surprise.